Timeline of Key Historical Events

 - 1707: Treaty and Acts of Union; formed a single Kingdom of Great Britain, under Queen Anne of England, Scotland and Ireland.

 - 1710–75: More than 100,000 Ulster Presbyterians of Scottish origin left for America in this date range (see details below).
-It was the largest British migration to North American in the 18th century.
+It was the largest British migration to North America in the 18th century.
 The bulk of British Isles immigrants to American colonies were from N. Ireland (about 150,000 to 200,000 in that date range), Scotland, and English Borders counties.
 The N. Ir. ones mostly went to Pennsylvania and western Virginia, and the Carolinas, thence southwest to the South, Ozarks, Appalachians.
 One large group went to New Hampshire.

 - 1710: By this year, despite some emigration out, Presbyterians in Ulster had quickly gone from a semi-oppressed 20% to a majority, up to 50,000, accounting for about half of the newcomers (most of the rest were English).